LL10GEMAC IP Core Datasheet

 In

 Assert to 1b to transmit data.
-This signal must be continuously asserted to 1b from start of the packet to the end of packet.
-Note that the minimum size of transmitted data from the user is 5 bytes.
+This signal must remain continuously asserted to 1b from the start to the end of the packet.
+The minimum transmitted data size is 5 bytes.

 tx_axis_tlast